-A School Based Apprentice commences the first year of a three-year apprenticeship in a trade area and the intention is that the student will continue into the apprenticeship full time when leaving school.
+A School Based Apprentice can commence an apprenticeship in a trade area and the intention is that the student will continue into the apprenticeship full time when leaving school.
 These types of programs are usually available in "traditional trades" areas such as Carpentry, Cabinet Making, Engineering, Hairdressing, Bricklaying, Baking and more.
 For students who are still undertaking their School Based Apprenticeship when they complete their senior school program, the time spent in part time employment and their trade school activities will contribute to some reduction in their Apprenticeship time and a reduction in their trade school completion requirements.
 Both programs offer students the opportunity to combine part time paid work and training while still at school.
 Students are employed under a Federal or State award or agreement, which sets out their respective wages and conditions of employment.